jchoffmann/ninety-nine-scala-problems/README.md

 __Solutions__

 You'll learn most if you find your own solutions.
-However, if you need inspiration or want to compare solutions, you're welcome to look at my attempts on the [`solutions`](https://github.com/jayho/ninety-nine-scala-problems/tree/solutions) branch, or at Phil's solutions on the S99 website.
+However, if you need inspiration or want to compare solutions, you're welcome to look at my attempts on the [`solutions`](https://github.com/jayho/ninety-nine-scala-problems/tree/solutions) branch, or at Phil's solutions on his S99 website.

 __Problem Overview__